...

-When it comes to weight loss, there are a lot of different factors to consider.
-One of the most important is your daily calorie turnover.
-Daily calorie turnover is the total number of calories you eat and burn in a day.
+There are many different factors to consider when it comes to weight loss.
+One of the most important is your daily calorie turnover, which is the total number of calories you eat and burn daily.

-Calorie turnover is different than calorie deficit.
-A person with a higher calorie turnover is more active than a person with a lower calorie turnover.
-While both may be in a calorie deficit the person with the higher calorie turnover is more fit and healthier metabolically.
-Also they can lose weight faster and maintain a healthier weight longterm.
+Calorie turnover is different from calorie deficit.
+A person with a higher calorie turnover is more active than one with a lower calorie turnover.
+While both may be in a calorie deficit, the person with the higher calorie turnover is more fit metabolically.
+Also, they can lose weight faster and maintain a healthier weight longer.

 If you burn more calories than you consume, you will lose weight.
-But a calorie deficit and weight maintenance is more sustainable when you have a higher daily calorie turnover.
+However, a calorie deficit and weight maintenance is more sustainable when you have a higher daily calorie turnover.

 What is Daily Calorie Turnover?